16 Best Cities in California

 Balmy weather and beautiful beaches provide the perfect setting for San Diego's active outdoorsy lifestyle.
 This sunny SoCal city is known for its surfing culture and laid-back vibes, but it also has a quaint historic downtown and top-notch cultural attractions.

 San Diego is California's oldest city, with the first mission, founded in 1769.
-After being destroyed in a fire, the Mission San Diego de Alcalá was rebuilt in 1777 and today is a National Historic Landmark with luxuriant gardens and a fascinating museum.
+After being destroyed in a fire, the Mission San Diego de Alcalá was rebuilt in 1777 and today is a National Historic Landmark with luxuriant gardens.

 Between the San Diego Bay and Broadway, the Gaslamp Quarter National Historic District dates back to the Victorian era.
 This area brims with trendy shops, restaurants, and happening nightlife.
-Locals and tourists alike head here to take a stroll, enjoy a gourmet meal, and watch theater performances.
+Take a stroll through this district to soak up the ambiance, browse the boutiques, and stop to enjoy a gourmet meal or attend a theater performance.

-Families with young kids will find plenty of things to do in San Diego.
+If you're traveling with young kids, you will find plenty of things to do in San Diego.
 Ranking high on the list of children's attractions are the San Diego Zoo, the 1,400-acre Balboa Park, and the Birch Aquarium at the Scripps Institution of Oceanography.

 Outdoor activities are another main draw of San Diego.
 Some of the top outdoor adventures include kayaking in sea coves, cycling along the coast, and sailing in the San Diego Bay.